New journalism practice requires a new journalism education

 Templates for cross-border work plans

-Lecture introduction to generate and select ideas for a new cross-border story
+Lecture on generating and selecting ideas for a cross-border story

 Team agreement template